SteelCityRoboticsAlliance/Docs/source/code-labs/wpilib-intro/wpilib-intro-lab.rst

 test the code and make sure that certain expectations are met.
 In order to "pass" this codelab, all of the unit tests should pass

+The codelab is located at https://github.com/SteelCityRoboticsAlliance/GitflowCodelab.
+Check the Gitflow codelab for instructions on how to clone the repository in your preferred IDE.

 Robot Overview
 --------------
 We will be implementing code for a very simple robot.